ruby-on-wheels/ruby-on-wheels.github.io/_posts/2018-03-07-siesta-in-the-oasis.md

 ![View from the summit](/assets/images/IMG_1838.jpg)

-I found a nice trail on my way back which was a lot of fun to ride!
+There was a nice trail on my way back which was a lot of fun to ride!

 ![Trail down the mountain](/assets/images/IMG_1844.jpg)